thcorre/phnog2025-workshop/30-registry/README.md

 ## Listing images from the registry

-Once the image is copied, you can see it in the registry UI.
+You can see the images in the registry UI.

 ![pic](https://gitlab.com/rdodin/pics/-/wikis/uploads/3f3d08696dd6bb83cf6e223a5f8f6c39/image.png)